 Ken Martin is currently Chairman of the Minnesota Democratic-Farmer-Labor (DFL) Party, President of the Association of State Democratic Committees, and a vice chair of the Democratic National Committee.
 Martin was elected unanimously to a third term as President of the Association of State Democratic Committees by State Party Chairs and Vice Chairs on January 21, 2021.

-Chairman Martin is currently serving his sixth term as chairman of the Democratic-Farmer-Labor Party (DFL), the Minnesota branch of the Democratic Party.
+Chairman Martin is currently serving his seventh term as chairman of the Democratic-Farmer-Labor Party (DFL), the Minnesota branch of the Democratic Party.
 He has held this post since 2011—making him the longest-serving chairman in the 75-year history of the DFL.
-Under Ken’s leadership over the past 10 years, the DFL Party has seen unprecedented success electorally, financially, and organizationally.
-Martin has not lost a statewide election during his time as Chair and there has never been a 10-year period in DFL party history that has seen more electoral success up and down the ballot.
+Under Ken’s leadership over the past 13 years, the DFL Party has seen unprecedented success electorally, financially, and organizationally.
+Martin has not lost a statewide election during his time as Chair and there has never been a 13-year period in DFL party history that has seen more electoral success up and down the ballot.